 Native Range: Eastern United States

 Bloom Time: August to September

 Sun: Part shade to full shade

 Easily grown in average, medium moisture soils in part shade to full shade.
 Prefers humusy, moisture-retentive soils.
 Foliage tends to scorch and otherwise depreciate if soils are allowed to dry out.
 Best sited in a location sheltered from strong winds.
 This is a slow-to-establish plant.

 Actaea podocarpa is native to moist woods in the Appalachian Mountains from Pennsylvania to Tennessee and Georgia.
 It is very similar in appearance to Actaea racemosa, except for very minor differences in the flowers and resulting fruits (A. racemosa flowers have one pistil and A. podocarpa flowers have three pistils).
 Features ferny, deeply-cut, deep green, 2-3 ternate leaves with 3-lobed, oval to oblong leaflets, on branched stems which form an attractive foliage clump to 3-4’ tall.
 Flower stems rise well above the foliage clump to a height of 5-6’ bearing terminal, bottlebrush-like, branched racemes (to 20” long) of apetalous, fluffy, creamy white flowers.
 Flowers have no fragrance.
 Blooms in late summer to early autumn.
-Many plants in the genus Actaea are commonly called bugbane in reference to the odoriferous insect repellent properties attributed to most plants in the genus.
 Synonymous with and formerly known as Cimicifuga americana.
 All plants in the genus Cimicifuga have recently been transferred to the genus Actaea.